 Prepare for leftovers

 I like to prepare larger amounts of food at one time to save time later.
 Quite often I will cut up more onion or vegetables than I need for that day’s dinner I am preparing.
 I will also cook up several hamburgers on the grill and save them for later.
 Cooking outdoors is another way to save space and you can grill several components for several meals in advance.
+Here are our recommendations for the best RV grills.

 Slow cookers for one pot meals